Minor Leading people, teams, and organisations for excellence

 Theme 1: Leading others

-An understanding of how leadership can help people to get the best out of themselves and where it can go wrong is essential for effective organisational functioning.
-This theme covers content from theory, research and practice of leadership effectiveness in order to get a better understanding of the leadership process.
+Leaders play a key role in drawing out employees’ potential.
+At the same time leaders can be the source of demotivation and conflict.
+An understanding of how leadership can help people thrive and where it can go wrong is essential for effective organisational functioning.
+This theme covers theory, research and practice of leadership effectiveness and basic principles of organizational behavior in general in order to generate a better understanding of the leadership process.

 Theme 2: Building successful teams